 A challenge from the outset with an immovable deadline, customer experience was at the centre, ensuring every touchpoint was created with the passenger in mind.

-We're proud that Transport for Wales has been shortlisted for the 'Best Website' award and in the 'Transport, Leisure & Tourism' category at the UK Digital Experience Awards 2019.
+Transport for Wales won Silver for 'Best Website' and was a finalist in the 'Transport, Leisure & Tourism' category

 Following the award of the Wales and Borders rail franchise to Transport for Wales in 2018, the train operating company partnered with ORM to design and build a new marketing website.
 With a hard deadline agreed for the franchise handover, a new platform was delivered in under 10 weeks.

 The new franchise, which is delivered by KeolisAmey, set out to meet ambitious objectives and create new standards within the rail industry: providing quality services across the entire customer experience, from journey planning to station access.

 As with all new franchise mobilisations, there were multiple challenges to overcome, most notably the hard deadline for the handover to Transport for Wales, as well as delivering the website in multiple languages (Welsh and English).
 The train operating company needed a solution that would give them digital freedom, whereby they can control the platform, and that creates savings through operational efficiencies.